preritdas/jeeves/README.md

 (This is for personal reference.)

+[ ] Modify the Git Pytest fixture so that the name and phone number are random, thereby theoretically allowing multiple test sessions to run at the same time.
+This currently causes problems in pull requests, where tests are run concurrently triggered by both push and PR.

 ### Versions

 [ ] Translation is currently disabled because when installing the `translators` library in Python 3.11, building `lxml` fails.
 There is no active change to production behavior for now because translation is disabled in [config.ini](config.ini).